northle/docs/site/docs/1.x/advanced/csrf-protection.md

 # CSRF Protection

-[Cross-Site Request Forgery](https://en.wikipedia.org/wiki/Cross-site_request_forgery) (CSRF/XSRF) is a type of exploit relying on performing some actions by attacker on behalf of currently authenticated user without knowing their credentials.
+[Cross-Site Request Forgery](https://en.wikipedia.org/wiki/Cross-site_request_forgery) (CSRF / XSRF) is a type of exploit relying on performing some actions by attacker on behalf of currently authenticated user without knowing their credentials.

 ## How Do CSRF Attacks Work?